 First, we have the move from physical servers, which evolved from mainframes, to the hypervisor and virtualization.
-The promise of virtualization came about in 2001, although it was not widely adopted until 2008⁄2010, with an arc of about seven years from when it came out to when it was widely adopted.
+The promise of virtualization emerged in 2001, although it was not widely adopted until 2008 to 2010, with an arc of about seven years from when it came out to when it was widely adopted.
 For virtualization, the barrier to adoption was the mainstream adoption of hardware.

 In the mid-2000s, we also saw the emergence of cloud computing infrastructure as a service (IaaS), as well as software-as-a-service (SaaS) delivered through the cloud.
 And we’ve already talked about the adoption of mobile- and smart-phones for increased efficiency.
 Mobile adoption was rapid.
-By the time they came out, the concept of “Shadow IT” was emerging; you could get a device, throw it on Wifi, and download SaaS applications.
+By the time mobile phones began to dominate the landscape, the concept of “Shadow IT” was emerging; you could get a device, throw it on Wifi, and download SaaS applications.

-For these new technologies, you didn’t necessarily have to go through IT; you could be up and running within minutes with virtual machines, computing infrastructure, and SaaS applications.
-There are also maturity periods required before larger companies are willing to adopt them.
-Initially, you see adoption by individuals or small companies.
-But once these technologies are more mature, and we see larger companies, and even enterprises adopting them because they can yield astronomical cost savings.
+For these new technologies, you didn’t have to go through IT; you could be up and running within minutes with virtual machines, computing infrastructure, and SaaS applications.
+Larger companies often wait until the technology is more mature to adopt it, so initially you see adoption by individuals or small companies.
+But once these technologies are more mature, we see larger companies and enterprises adopting them because they can yield astronomical cost savings.